jxkx1/jxkx1.github.io/_includes/about/en.md

 - 🕵️‍♂️ I play a lot of [Capture the Flags](https://www.eccouncil.org/cybersecurity-exchange/ethical-hacking/capture-the-flag-ctf-cybersecurity/).
 - 🇮🇪 I play for the Irish CTF team "Ireland without the RE".
 - 🧩 I love digital forensics and am working on improving my binary exploitation (Pwn) skills.
-- 🏅 I previously played in the ECSC 2022 in Norway and ECSC 2023 in Vienna as part of Team Ireland.
+- 🏅 I previously played in the ECSC 2022 in Norway, ECSC 2023 in Vienna, and ECSC 2025 in Warsaw as part of Team Ireland.
 - 💻 I use Arch, btw.

 # Contact